USRSE/usrse.github.io/_posts/2024-02-28-black-history-spotlight-lyndsey-scott.md

 In 2022, Lyndsey launched a coding scholarship geared toward LGBTQIA+, women, and/or BIPOC students majoring in computer science.
-This is perhaps unsurprising when you examine her portfolio of apps, many of which seem geared towards helping others.
+This is perhaps unsurprising when you examine the apps in her portfolio, many of which seem geared towards helping others.
 As you poke around the links below and learn more about Lyndsey, I hope you are filled with the same joy and enthusiasm I was; she is an inspiring speaker and I’m always impressed by people who unapologetically